JDenhartogh/PlayoffGameCalc/README.md

-NOTE: Free to use, Property of JDenhartogh\n
+NOTE: Free to use, Property of JDenhartogh